Great Decisions starts season at Elsie Quirk Library

-The Great Decisions Discussion Group will start meeting at 10:15 a.m.
-Monday, Jan.
-13 at Elsie Quirk Library, 100 W. Dearborn Street, Englewood.
+The Great Decisions Discussion Group began meeting at 10:15 a.m.
+Monday at Elsie Quirk Library, 100 W. Dearborn Street, in Englewood.
+Subsequent meetings are Mondays at the same time.

-The Englewood Group has been meeting for 30 years and uses the resources provided by the Foreign Policy Association (FPA).
+The Englewood Group has been meeting for 30 years and uses the resources provided by the Foreign Policy Association.
 We cover eight topics each season.

-The Englewood Group is one of the largest of numerous groups in the country, with about 45 to 50 people attending sessions.
+The Englewood Group is one of the largest of numerous groups in the country, with about 45-50 people attending sessions.
 Attendance is free and we provide coffee and snacks halfway through our meetings.

-The DVD may be used by some of the Presenters.
+The DVD may be used by some of the presenters.
 Seating is limited.
-We start with a Salute to the U.S. Flag and then sing either "God Bless America" or "The Star Spangled Banner," flowed by announcements and introduction of the Presenter and the topic of the day.
+We start with a salute to the U.S. Flag and then sing either “God Bless America” or “The Star Spangled Banner,” followed by announcements and introduction of the presenter and the topic of the day.

 Monitors have wireless microphones for participants to ask questions and make limited comments.
 We have lively discussions and welcome differences of opinion without judgments.
-We attempt to conclude the discussion at noon.
+We attempt to conclude each discussion at noon.

 Post a comment as